Responsibility: Associate Vice-Principal IT / Chief Information Officer

 - respect the licensing agreements and terms for all software, and only install and use software as permitted in the license agreement for that software;

 - respect the licensing agreements and terms for all electronic resources including databases, journals, books and other print, audio and video content;

 - not use Queen's IT resources for any activities or actions which are illegal or do not comply with Canadian or Ontario legislation; and

 - not use Queen's IT Resources to do anything that is a violation of the rights of others, such as displaying or distributing obscene, harassing, defamatory, or discriminatory material or messages.

 You will report suspected, known or observed IT or information security risks or exposures of a serious nature by following the Procedures for Reporting IT or Information Security Incidents or Risks.

 Unit Heads are responsible for ensuring that all supervisors, employees, students, guests and contractors are made aware of their responsibilities under the Queen's University Electronic Information Security Policy Framework.

 Failure to comply with these responsibilities will be considered a violation of this policy.

 Contact Officer: Information Systems Security Manager - ITServices

-Related Policies, Procedures and Guidelines: Acceptable Use of Information Technology Resources Policy, Electronic Information Security Policy, Various related Standards, Procedures and Guidelines
+Related Policies, Procedures and Guidelines: Electronic Information Security Policy, Network and Systems Security Policy, Various related Standards, Procedures and Guidelines